 - 5. It is not normally the case that the Trust will be represented at these meetings as they are intended to enable the complainant to state their position without fear or favour.
 The Chair of the Review Panel will conduct the hearing in such a way as to ensure that all those present have the opportunity of asking questions and making comments in an appropriate manner.
-The hearing is not a legal proceeding and the panel shall be under no obligation to hear oral evidence from witnesses but may do so and/or may take written statements into account. - 6.
+As stated previously, the hearing is not a legal proceeding and the panel shall be under no obligation to hear oral evidence from witnesses but may do so and/or may take written statements into account.
+Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs requires it.
+Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
+Consent will be recorded in the minutes taken.
+Schools are data controllers in their own right and have the discretion to decide for themselves whether to allow complainants to record meetings, if it is not required for purposes of reasonable adjustment. - 6.
 Adjournment: The Chair may at his/her discretion adjourn the hearing for further investigation of any relevant issue.
 This may include an adjournment to take legal advice. - 7.
 Decision: After listening to the complainant the panel will reflect and consider what they have heard.
 After due consideration of the matters discussed at the hearing, the panel shall reach a view and this view may well lead to further investigation pertaining to the complaint.
 For understandable reasons should the decision reached also require some form of internal disciplinary action then the complainant will not be informed of the specifics of this.
 The panel's findings and any recommendations shall be confirmed in writing to you within five working days unless a further period of time is required to investigate the matter, in which case you will be informed of this.